Code-Institute-Submissions/TeachFlow/testing.md

 * Desktop (1920px)

 In addition to this, [Lighthouse](https://developers.google.com/web/tools/lighthouse) was run in Chrome Dev Tools, to generate reports on the quality of the website.
-Primary, actions were taken to improve the 'Performance' rating on mobile devices.
+Primarilyy, actions were taken to improve the 'Performance' rating on mobile devices.
 The following report was generated before changes were made:
 ![Lighthouse Mobile Report ](aassets/images/readme_files/lhmobb.png)